lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 26.** *There go the ships.* Far from separating from each other the nations of the earth (as the ancients, still inexperienced in navigation, supposed), the sea is the great highway of the human race, and unites all its various tribes into one common family by the beneficial bonds of commerce.
 Countless fleets are constantly furrowing its bosom, to enrich, by perpetual exchanges, all the countries of the globe with the products of every zone, to convey the fruits of the tropical world to the children of the chilly north, or to transport the manufactures of colder climes to the inhabitants of the equatorial regions.
 With the growth of commerce civilization also spreads athwart the wide cause way of the ocean from shore to shore; it first dawned on the borders of the sea, and its chief seats are still to be found along its confines. *G. Hartwig*, in *"The Harmonies of Nature,"* 1866.

-**Verse 26.** *Leviathan.* There is ground for thinking (though this is denied by some) that in several passages the term leviathan is used generically, much as we employ dragon; and that it denotes a great sea monster. *E.P.
-Barrows*, in *"Biblical Geography and Antiquities."*
+**Verse 26.** *Leviathan.* There is ground for thinking (though this is denied by some) that in several passages the term leviathan is used generically, much as we employ dragon; and that it denotes a great sea monster. *E. P. Barrows*, in *"Biblical Geography and Antiquities."*

 **Verse 26.** *To play therein.* Dreadful and tempestuous as the sea may appear, and uncontrollable in its billows and surges, it is only the field of sport, the playground, the bowling green, to those huge marine monsters. *Adam Clarke.*

 **Verse 26.** *Leviathan... made to play therein.* With such wonderful strength is the tail of the whale endowed, that the largest of these animals, measuring some eighty feet in length, are able by its aid to leap clear out of the water, as if they were little fish leaping after flies.
-This movement is technically termed "breaching, "and the sound which is produced by the huge carcase as it falls upon the water is so powerful as to be heard for a distance of several miles. *J.G.
-Wood*, in "The Illustrated Natural History," 1861.
+This movement is technically termed "breaching, "and the sound which is produced by the huge carcase as it falls upon the water is so powerful as to be heard for a distance of several miles. *J. G. Wood*, in "The Illustrated Natural History," 1861.

 **Verse 26.** *Leviathan...made to play therein.* Though these immense mammiferous fish have no legs, they swim with great swiftness, and they gambol in the mountains of water lashed up by the storms. *Moquin Tandon.*